carlosaicrag/module-4-resources/week11/d2/express_pug.md

   a(href='/login') Please login
 ```
 # let's create a path that leads you to a specific product using the "id" of the product
-* right now we are not going to be using an actual id but we'll simulate it
+* right now we are not going to be using an actual id that is connected to something in our database but we'll simulate it

 * add the following route
 ```js